uvaai/ml2/_schedules/3 Electives Fall/index.md

 `Cell > Run All`.
 Your grade for the programming notebooks depends on 3
 factors: Correctness of the produced output, answers to the open questions, and the style and design of the code.

+The main goal of the programming notebooks in ML2 is **not** to learn programming, but to better understand the algorithms you are implementing.
+Your answers to the open question and checking that the produced output for each step makes sense, are the main ways to show this understanding.
+Writing clear code with good comments is also only possible when you understand what you're implementing well enough.

 If all coding cells are completed, all open questions are answered and your notebook runs top to bottom without errors, your grade starts at a 6.
 The